Pyramid Song: Reception

 NME named "Pyramid Song" their "single of the week", describing it as "malevolent, moving, epic".
 The Guardian critic Alexis Petridis described it as "a beautiful, intricately wrought mesh of complex time signatures, keening vocals, elegiac strings and subtly disturbing audio effects".

 In 2011, Rolling Stone named "Pyramid Song" the 94th-best song of the decade, writing that it "might be [Yorke's] most blissful recorded moment".
 Pitchfork named it the 59th-best, describing it as "an absolutely singular track in a catalog with no shortage of standouts".
 In the same year, NME named it the 131st-best track of the preceding 15 years, calling it a "ghostly hymn of stunning beauty".

 In 2020, the Guardian named "Pyramid Song" the fourth-best Radiohead song, writing: "Lyrics alluding to Hermann Hesse's Siddhartha, piano seemingly exhumed from ancient civilisation and a newly spiritual Yorke, swimming with 'black-eyed angels' and a shoal of exes towards some nebulous afterlife.
 Torture for some; otherwise, cult-making."
-In 2025, GQ wrote that "Pyramid Song" was "a very plausible contender for Radiohead's best-ever piece of music".
+In 2025, GQ wrote that "Pyramid Song" could be Radiohead's best song.

+In 2026, John Doran wrote in The Quietus that "In form and content, Pyramid Song' is an extraordinary track to have hit the British top five, a dissolution of both popular music and of existence itself ...
+'Pyramid Song' is rendered transcendent by Yorke's keening vocal, the floating, ghostly sound effects, Selway's astonishing drumming, and the way Jonny Greenwood's 'Egyptian' string arrangement seals these elements like a sarcophagus."
+He said it was "popular music's most seductive evocation of death" since the 1973 Pink Floyd song "The Great Gig in the Sky".